-MUS 1030 Music Appreciation \
+MUS 1030 Music Appreciation\ 3 Credits 3 Class Hours

 A survey of music from the Middle Ages, the Renaissance, the 18th and 19th centuries, and modern times.
 Topics include folk music, popular music, world music, music theory, and cultural and historical influences.
-For non-music majors.
 Prerequisites: DSPW 0800 and DSPR 0800 or demonstrated equivalent skills.
 MUS 1030 meets the general education requirement for Humanities.

+MUS 1040

-MUS 1040 Class Guitar I
+Class Guitar 1 Credit

 Basic instruction in guitar with emphasis on classical and popular guitar techniques and reading standard music notation and chord charts.
 Ownership or rental of a guitar is required.
-Prerequisite: DSPR 0800 or equivalent skills